 You’ve probably heard the hype about fluorocarbon’s “invisibility” to fish–and there’s some truth to that, as we’ll discuss shortly.
-That low visibility is a function of how water refracts light, its “refraction index.”
-The closer the refraction index of your line comes to the water’s number, the less visible it is (hypothetically).
+That low visibility is a function of how water refracts light, its “refractive index.”
+The closer the refractive index of your line comes to the water’s number, the less visible it is (hypothetically).
 A perfect match would mean near invisible in water, like clear glass.

 Superior abrasion resistance – This will be a real surprise to many of you–and it was to us–but mono is actually quite abrasion resistant when compared to braid and fluorocarbon.
 The reason why is pretty simple.
 Mono is a single filament of relatively thick diameter; moreover, it’s round.
 Together, this means that mono can take abuse without losing its strength, while also being able to roll across abrasive surfaces.
 Nylon is pretty tough material, too, and it’s forgiving of tiny scratches and nicks.

-By contrast, braided line is stronger in terms of weight holding, but its multi-strand composition leaves it far more vulnerable to abrasion.
+By contrast, braided line is stronger–diameter for diameter–in terms of weight holding, but its multi-strand composition leaves it far more vulnerable to abrasion.
 Strength is one thing; abrasion-resistance is another.
 Nylon monofilament, diameter for diameter, is generally the most abrasion-resistant choice.